yougogirldoteth/midnight-limo/README.md

 6. 'Create new site' and connect to your repo.
 Deployed! -> https://dry-voice-3732.on.fleek.co/
 7. Then go to 'Settings' -> 'Domain Management' -> 'ENS'.
 Pay a small gas fee ( 6-10$ ) to put the content hash in your ENS records.

-   and there you go!
+   And there you go!
 You built a small (gud looking) business card website on your ENS domain.

 ## Thank you